Forestry - Law Dictionary Search Results

 Development Commissioners

-which appear calculated to develop agricultural and rural industries; (b) Forestry (including (1) the conducting of inquiries, experiments, and research for
+and by the adoption of any other means which appear calculated to develop agricultural and rural industries; (b) Forestry (including (1) the conducting of inquiries, experiments, and research for the purpose of promoting forestry and the teaching

 Destructive insects

-given by the (English) Destructive Insects Act, 1877.
-The (English) Forestry Act, 1919, transfers these powers to the Forestry Commissioners in
+make orders and exercise powers similar to those given by the (English) Destructive Insects Act, 1877.
+The (English) Forestry Act, 1919, transfers these powers to the Forestry Commissioners in so far as they relate to timber and

 Forest

-are now administered by the Commissioners of Crown Lands and Forestry Commission; see FORESTRY ACTS.
-A forest is, in general, a
+the New Forest in Hampshire, and Windsor; they are now administered by the Commissioners of Crown Lands and Forestry Commission; see FORESTRY ACTS.
+A forest is, in general, a royal possession, though it is capable of being

 Technical assistance

-of specialization, such as irrigation, agriculture, fisheries, education, public health forestry, (New Encyclopaedia Britannica), Central Board of Direct Taxes v.
-Oberoi
+and to help solve pro-blems in their areas of specialization, such as irrigation, agriculture, fisheries, education, public health forestry, (New Encyclopaedia Britannica), Central Board of Direct Taxes v.
+Oberoi Hotels (India) Pvt.
+Ltd., (1998) 4 SCC 552

 Royal forests